inkVerb/VIP/Cheat-Sheets/Tests.md

 # If $Variabl=a
   [aA] )
-   DO SOMETHING "A", maybe with $Variabl
+   Do Something "A", maybe with $Variabl
   ;;

 # If $Variabl=b or $Variabl=c
   [bB] | [cC] )
-   DO SOMETHING "B or C", maybe with $Variabl
+   Do Something "B or C", maybe with $Variabl
   ;;

 # If $Variabl=yes or $Variabl=y
   [yY] | [yY][eE][sS] )
-   DO SOMETHING "yes", maybe with $Variabl
+   Do Something "yes", maybe with $Variabl
   ;;

 # If $Variabl=no or $Variabl=n
   [nN] | [nN][oO] )
-   DO SOMETHING "no", maybe with $Variabl
+   Do Something "no", maybe with $Variabl
   ;;

 esac